minnojs/minno-quest/src/js/quest/API.md

 ##### grid.rows
 If you set a string instead of a row object it will be treated as if you set only the stem and all other values will be set by default.

-Propery     | Description
+Property     | Description
 ----------- | -----------
 stem 		| (text) The description of this column. name 		| The name you want this row to be called within the `questions` object.
 If this is not set the grid automatically sets it according to the grid name.
-So that if grid.name is "myGrid" then you're first row will be called by default "myGrid001". reverse 	| When calculating the default value for this row, should we reverse the order of columns (high to low and vise versa). required 	| Require the user to respond to this row (this property is redundant if you've already set main questions required property to true).
+So that if grid.name is "myGrid" then you're first row will be called by default "myGrid001". reverse 	| When calculating the default value for this row, should we reverse the order of columns (high to low and vise versa - note that this only works for default values!!). required 	| Require the user to respond to this row (this property is redundant if you've already set main questions required property to true).

 Here is a simple example of using a grid: